Black market: Laws and regulations

 A classic example of new regulation creating a black market is the prohibition of alcohol.
 When such a law disappears, so does the black market.
-Sin taxes — taxes levied on harmfully deemed products such as alcohol and tobacco — may increase the black market supply.
-One argument for marijuana legalization is the elimination of the black market, resulting in taxes from that economy being available for the government.
+Sin taxes – taxes levied on products deemed harmful such as alcohol and tobacco – may increase the black market supply.
+One argument for legalizing marijuana is the elimination of the black market, and taxes from that economy becoming available for the government.